-LIASA's operations extend beyond silicon metal production as we collaborate with our own production team and support strategic input vendors, such as bio-reducers, electricity, and quartz.
+LIASA's operations extend beyond silicon metal production We have our own production and support strategic input vendors, such as bio-reducers, electricity, and quartz.
 We consistently invest in these areas.

 2) Process Control:

 management is conducted adhering to global quality standards and prioritizing employee safety, operational efficiency, environmental preservation, and product quality.